bharaniv1/bleumi-pay-sdk-php-1/README.md

 # Bleumi Pay SDK for PHP

-The Bleumi Pay SDK is a one-stop shop to help you integrate stablecoin payments (on Ethereum & Stellar Networks) into your business or application.
+The Bleumi Pay SDK is a one-stop shop to help you integrate ERC-20 payments into your business or application.
 The SDK bundles [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction) into one SDK to ease implementation and support.

 bleumi-pay-sdk-php is a PHP library that provides an interface between your PHP application and [Bleumi Pay API](https://pay.bleumi.com/docs/#introduction).
 This tutorial covers the basics, including examples, needed to use the SDK.

 ## Getting Started